tarekmohsni/Project/README.md

 To install dependencies, we have to launch this command :
 * npm install

-To run project, we have to launch this command :
-* npm start

 To run tests, we have to launch this command :
 * npm test